tutyamxx/Romanian-Jokes-API/README.md

 # Romanian Jokes API 👌😹
- * Just a dumb API which returns dumb romanian jokes
+ * Just a dumb API which returns dumb romanian jokes made when I died of boredom
  * I might add new things in the future

 # How to run it